-where D is the side length of the ADB (in metres) in the main beam direction and S{lim} is the relevant power density exposure limit (W/m2).
+where D is the side length of the ADB (in metres) in the main beam direction and $S{lim}$ is the relevant power density exposure limit (in watts per square metre).
 A plot of D as a function of the EIRP is provided in Figure 8-2 for some frequencies.

-For multiband antennas having more than one active band (e.g., WCDMA 1900, LTE 800), the ADB may be calculated using:
+For multiband antennas having more than one active band (e.g., WCDMA 1900, LTE 800), the ADB may be calculated using Equation 8-2: